Hydrawisk793/kaphein-cplusplus/README.md

 # kaphein-cplusplus

-kaphein-cplusplus is a library that helps buliding various applications written in C++.
+kaphein-cplusplus is a library that helps building various applications written in C++.

 ### Prerequisites